SkafteNicki/dtu_mlops/s7_deployment/apis.md

     response = requests.get('https://imgs.xkcd.com/comics/making_progress.png')
     ```

     Try calling `response.json()`, what happens?
-Next try calling `response.content`.
-For actually getting the result
+Next, try calling `response.content`.
+To get the result in this
-    in this case we would need to convert from bytes to an image:
+    case we would need to convert from bytes to an image:

     ```python
     with open(r'img.png','wb') as f: